 Focus on de-stressing.
 Reaching for something salty or sweet is a common way to counterbalance stress.
 Instead of reaching for empty calories, try practicing self care.
 Gentle yoga, going for a short walk, and using the AdaRose Spa in a Box for guided mindfulness sessions are all ways to invite relaxation into your life.

 Set yourself up for success.
 Your schedule may seem out of control, but here’s one thing you do have jurisdiction over–your home environment.
-Avoid keeping excess unhealthy comfort foods such as ice cream, chips, and alcohol in your home.
+Get organized in the new year by avoiding keeping excess unhealthy comfort foods such as ice cream, chips, and alcohol in your home.
 Instead, keep fiber-rich fruits, vegetables, and nuts on-hand.

 Mindful Eating Exercise (To Do During the Holidays)